mkdocs-publisher/mkdocs-publisher/README.md

 A full list of planned developments can be found on [this documentation page](https://mkusz.github.io/mkdocs-publisher/dev/backlog/).

 ## Version history

+### 0.5.0 - 2023.04.04

+Blog:

+- add: index blog post title is now a link to a post

+Social (new plugin):

+- add: automatic addition of open graph tags directly into HTML code (no template modification is needed) based on document meta
+- add: automatic addition of twitter tags directly into HTML code (no template modification is needed) based on document meta

 ### 0.4.1 - 2023-03-28